MatiasBastarrica/crowfunding-product-page/README.md

 ### What I learned

-I learned how to reset previously selected elements by the user when a different element is being chosen on the modal.
-I have also learned how to make a selection even before the modal is opened, that is keeping the selection made by the user on the main site when the modal is then displayed.
+I learned how to reset prior selections when a new element is chosen in the modal, as well as how to retain selections made on the main site so they appear when the modal is opened.

 ## Author